chrisseaton/rhizome/doc/optimiations.md

 replaced with a `true` value.
 The result of `tag_fixnum` isn't a constant, but the property that we care about - that it is a tagged fixnum - is constant.

+#### Re-float nodes

+When we inline method sends we always feed the control-flow path from where the send was into the body of the method, and out of it to where the return was, as we don't look at whether the body of the method has any side effects or not.
+It also have side effects to start with, and these can be removed later through for example removal of redundant guards.

+This can leave us with nodes that don't have any side effects, such as basic arithmetic operations, being fixed in control flow.
+That then prevents other optimisations apply to them, such as global value numbering.

+For example, in the redundant multiply example after method send inlining we are left with two `fixnum_mul` nodes.
+These have the same inputs so would hope that they would be unified into one.
+However they have different control-flow inputs, which makes them appear to be different.

+The re-float pass finds nodes such as these - nodes that are fixed but don't have side effects - and removes them by re-routing control-flow around them.

 #### The pass runner

 When an optimisation pass runs it may create new nodes which could be further